toddledev/documentation/docs/07-styling/05-animation-editor/index.md

 ## Keyframes

 Keyframes define the stages of an animation.
 They specify what should change at specific points in time during the animation.
+To add a keyframe, click the [kbd]♦[kbd] button next to the CSS property in the animation editor timeline, or click the [kbd]♦[kbd] next to the CSS property in the style panel when the animation editor is visible.

 ## Animation properties